BOATSHOP CLASSES & WORKSHOPS

 Duckworks Boatshop Takeover

 Duckworks, the fine folks that brought you the Scamp, Scout, and Portage Pram, are taking over the shop and opening up the space for you, the builder.
-This is an open platform workshop that allows you to choose what to build while receiving professional guidance from the Boatshop manager, Joel Arrington.
+This is an open platform workshop that allows you to choose what you want to build from Duckworks' catalog while receiving professional guidance from the Boatshop Manager, Joel Arrington.

 Duckworks Boat Builders Supply is a small family business that has been helping boat builders (and others) with their needs for more than 20 years.
 Whether you're starting from scratch or simply need new hardware, line, or other gear for an existing boat—Duckworks can help.
 They have boat plans from over 36 designers (and counting), from the smallest dinghy to ocean-going vessels.
 They can also help you with epoxy, fiberglass, paint, marine hardware, rope, tools and countless other gear.
 This is an enthusiast-run company—they’re out there messing about in boats, just like you!
 As a result, they offer proprietary designs and products.